 I could see from the first day that she is one smart little puppy.
 She has a clever solution for every problem she is faced with in daily life and she learns incredibly quickly.
 In just a few months she learned more than 20 different commands and tricks, along with the basics of agility training.
 She loves to learn, and when I am teaching something new, you can almost see the “brainstorm” in her head and smile on her face when she gets it.
 She is really proud when she learns something, and tries to show off the new trick as often as possible.
 Even though I generally like this enthusiasm it can be annoying sometimes.
 After she learned how to switch the lights on and off, I had a quite inconvenient light show for a while.
-It took some time before she gave up, and realized she is only supposed to do it once, before we go to bed.
+It took some time before she gave up, and realised she is only supposed to do it once, before we go to bed.

 Agility is of course her number one sport, but as a true Mudi, she has a lot of fun herding, so I try my best to organize our trainings on sheep.